alinalex/dog-slider/README.md

 ## Features

 * Dog themed loading state
-* Dog themed no data state
+* Dog themed no data/error state
 * Dog themed favicon
 * Responsive design
 * When the user clicks on the carousel content (image, breed or temperament), the carousel proceeds to the next slide after 1.5 seconds (also animation with opacity)